Anila Quayyum Agha

-Anila Quayyum Agha (born 1965, in Lahore, Pakistan) is a Pakistani–American cross-disciplinary artist.
-Agha explores social and gender roles, global politics, cultural multiplicity, and mass media within drawing, painting, and large-scale installations.
-In 2014, Agha's piece Intersections won the international art competition Artprize, with the Public Vote Grand Prize and the Juried Grand Prize in a tie with Sonya Clark, the first time in Artprize's history.
+Anila Quayyum Agha (born 1965) is a Pakistani-American cross-disciplinary artist.
+Agha explores social and gender roles, global politics, cultural multiplicity, and mass media through drawing, painting, and large-scale installations.
+In 2014, her installation Intersections won the international art competition ArtPrize, receiving both the Public Vote Grand Prize and, in a tie with Sonya Clark, the Juried Grand Prize — the first time in the competition's history that the two prizes were split.
+She is known internationally for large-scale, laser-cut cube installations that use light and pattern drawn from Islamic art and architecture to create immersive, shared spaces.

-Education
+Early life and education

+Agha was born in Lahore, Pakistan, in 1965.
+Drawn to architecture from a young age, she was excluded from spaces such as mosque prayer rooms because of her gender, an experience she has cited as a formative influence on her later work.

-Agha studied at National College of Arts, Lahore, Pakistan, where she studied Textile Design, receiving her Bachelor of Fine Arts in 1989.
-She continued her studies in the United States at the University of North Texas, earning a Master of Fine Arts in Fiber Arts in 2004.
+Agha studied at the National College of Arts in Lahore, where she specialised in textile design and received a Bachelor of Fine Arts in 1989.
+She subsequently moved to the United States, where she undertook a Master of Fine Arts in fibre arts at the University of North Texas.
+Wikipedia's article previously gave 2004 as her graduation year; a source from Rice University Art Gallery instead states 2001.
+According to the Frist Art Museum, Agha moved to the United States in 1999.

 Career

-Agha's experiences living within the boundaries of different faiths and cultures such as Islam and Christianity and Pakistan and the United States, has deeply influenced her art.
-Through her work she explores cultural and social issues that affect women in patriarchal societies along with the immigrant experience of alienation and transience.
+Agha's experience of living between different faiths and cultures — including Islam and Christianity, and Pakistan and the United States — has informed her art.
+Through her work, she examines cultural and social issues affecting women in patriarchal societies, alongside the immigrant experience of alienation and transience.

 Academic

-In 2008 Agha moved to Indianapolis to teach at Herron School of Art, where she was the associate professor of drawing.
+In 2008, Agha moved to Indianapolis to teach at the Herron School of Art, where she served as associate professor of drawing.
 In 2020, she was appointed Morris Eminent Scholar in Art at Augusta University in Georgia.

-Arts

 Drawing and painting

-Working from her background in textile and fabric art and design, Agha uses a combination of textile processes such as embroidery, wax, dyes, and silk-screen printing within her drawings and paintings.
-She creates patterns based on ancient Islamic geometric patterns and Islamic interlace patterns through hand cutting, laser cutting, and sewing on paper.
-She uses embroidery as a drawing method to bridge the gap between modern materials and historical patterns of traditional oppression and domestic servitude.
-She questions the gendering of textile work as domesticated and its exclusion of it being considered an art form.
+Drawing on her background in textile and fabric design, Agha combines processes such as embroidery, wax, dye, and silk-screen printing within her drawings and paintings.
+She creates patterns based on Islamic geometric and interlace designs through hand-cutting, laser-cutting, and sewing on paper, using embroidery as a drawing method that bridges modern materials with historical associations between textile work and domestic servitude.
+Her practice has been read as a challenge to the gendered categorisation of textile work as domestic craft rather than fine art.